dgtlntv/vanilla-decap-monorepo/vanilla/templates/docs/components/rule/index.md

 ## Import

-To add a rule into your project, copy the snippet below and include it in your main Sass file.
+To add a rule into your project, copy the snippet below and include it in your main SASS file.

 ```scss
 // import Vanilla and include base mixins